ssb22/yali-voice/README.md

 Cheng Ya Li for the Gradint program in June
 2008.
 Sound editing was done by Cameron Wong (developer of the Ekho speech synthesizer) and
-Silas Brown, using Audacity and Praat.
+Silas S. Brown, using Audacity and Praat.

 You can redistribute and/or modify these recordings under the terms of the GNU General Public License as published by the Free Software